coderamen666/srd-v3.5-md/epic/epic-spells.md

 **Metamagic, Items, and Epic Spells:** Metamagic feats and other epic feats that manipulate normal spells cannot be used with epic spells.

-A character can't craft a magic item that casts an epic spell, regardless of whether the item is activated with spell completion, a spell trigger, a command word, or simple use.
+A character can’t craft a magic item that casts an epic spell, regardless of whether the item is activated with spell completion, a spell trigger, a command word, or simple use.
 Only major artifacts, which are beyond the means of even epic characters to create, can possibly contain magic of this power.

-The saving throw against a character's epic spell has a DC of 20 + the character's relevant ability score modifier.
-It's possible to develop epic spells that have even higher DCs, however, by applying the appropriate factor.
+The saving throw against a character’s epic spell has a DC of 20 + the character’s relevant ability score modifier.
+It’s possible to develop epic spells that have even higher DCs, however, by applying the appropriate factor.